 Afterwards, continue with a drive climbing over the Pass of Ocean Clouds (or Hai Van Pass in the Vietnamese language), dropping down to the beautifully photogenic fishing village of Lang Co.
 After a short break for a drink in Lang Co, continue the drive one hour to reach Hue, former imperial capital of Vietnam.

-Take a half-day tour of the former imperial capital.
+Arrive in HUE, then take a half-day tour of the former imperial capital.
 Commence at the Imperial Citadel where the Nguyen Dynasty ruled between 1802 and 1945.
 The Citadel was heavily bombed and badly damaged in the latter stages of the French and American wars but retains a sense of grace and majesty even today.
 It also reflects the pomp and ceremony of the dynastic rulers as well as the scars of many years of turmoil, both ancient and modern.

 After exploring the ruins of this wonderful monument, continue to another highlight of Hue city, 17th-century Thien Mu Pagoda which overlooks the Perfume River.
 Visit the 21-meter tower which is the centerpiece of the pagoda, representing seven reincarnations of Buddha.
 On the pagoda grounds you will see the famous Austin car a resident monk drove to Saigon in 1963 to protest against the southern regime.
 The photo of his self immolation is one of the most well known images of the war.
 After the tour, enjoy the remainder of the day free at leisure.